Dollar strength consolidates as global recession looms

 Japanese bank Nomura expects the world economy contracted 18% in the first quarter, on an annualised basis, and is tracking toward shrinking 4% in 2020.

-The overnight 21% surge in the price of crude oil futures LCOc1 to $29.94 gave fleeting support to commodity currencies, especially the oil-exposed Norwegian krone NOK=, which hit a three-week high, and Canadian dollar CAD=D3.
+The overnight 21% surge in the price of crude oil futures to $29.94 gave fleeting support to commodity currencies, especially the oil-exposed Norwegian krone, which hit a three-week high, and Canadian dollar.
 [O/R]

 “Until the virus peaks, we anticipate the selling pressure will prevail and capital outflows will continue, although the biggest wave may have occurred in March,” said Piotr Matys, senior emerging markets FX Strategist at Rabobank in London.